EENI Global Business School

 What we must keep in mind is that the representative or agent is only useful when he starts to sell.
 Finding the agent is not the end in itself, rather obtaining orders through him.

 We will learn about selling into hypermarkets and department stores.
-The student will:
+Student will:

 1. Outlines the purchasing department organization